supermathbond/FastImageUpload/README.md

 * Add the Uploader class you implemented as a new case in the StartUpload method under UploaderFactory class.

 If you just want to use it, download it from here: https://github.com/supermathbond/FastImageUpload/releases/download/FastImageUpload1.0.3/Image.Uploader.exe

+This code has a free license - you are free to use the code at any place you want, commercial or personal.
+Just put a credit for the repository or the author whenever you use it.